izzymorrel/expandable-cookie-banner-jquery/README.md

 ##Expandable banner with cookie using jQuery

-I built this for a specific project at work, thought I'd share it on GitHub.
-Using jQuery and div tags, the expandable banner auto expands for 4 seconds, then closes and places a cookie that expires in a day.
+Using jQuery, the expandable banner auto expands the bottom div downwards for 4 seconds, then closes it and places a cookie that expires in a day.
 The banner will not open again automatically till the cookie expires or is removed.
-Banner toggles open and close with a click.
+Banner toggles open and closed by clicking the top div.

 [Working Example](http://deadfacestudios.com/exas/slider/slider.html#)